Shinmera/parachute/README.md

       :depends-on (equality)
       (is = 5 (+ 2 3)))

+Dependencies can also be logically combined if you require more complicated dependency logic.

+    (define-test unexpected-failure-backup-test
+      :depends-on (:and equality (:not arithmetic))
+      (of-type number (+ 2 3))) ; Maybe everything broke?

 Often times it also makes sense to organise tests according to a hierarchy.
 For example you could have tests that reflect your type hierarchy, or other kind of structure within your system.
 You can also use this to create simple test suites.

     (define-test suite)